Bill Hallahan

 William Anthony Hallahan (August 4, 1902 – July 8, 1981) was an American left-handed pitcher in Major League Baseball during the 1920s and 1930s.
 Nicknamed "Wild Bill" because of his lack of control on the mound—he twice led the National League in bases on balls—Hallahan nevertheless was one of the pitching stars of the 1931 World Series and pitched his finest in postseason competition.

 Hallahan also was the starting pitcher for the National League in the first All-Star Game in 1933, losing a 4–2 decision to Lefty Gomez of the American League and surrendering a third-inning home run to Babe Ruth in the process.

 Early years in baseball

-Hallahan, a native of Binghamton, New York, spent most of his career in the employ of the St. Louis Cardinals.
+Hallahan, a native of Binghamton, New York, spent most of his career with the St. Louis Cardinals.
 He signed with their nearby AA farm club, the Syracuse Stars of the International League, in 1924.
 The following season, he made his first NL appearance for the Redbirds, appearing in six games.
 In 1926, Hallahan pitched in 19 games for the Cardinals during the regular season, and made a first, brief World Series appearance that fall against the New York Yankees.

 But Hallahan was not yet ready for an extended Major League career.
 He spent 1927 with Syracuse, winning 19 games and leading the International League in strikeouts (195) and walks (135).
 The next season, he won 23 games for the Houston Buffaloes and led the Texas League in strikeouts (244).
 Finally, in 1929, he rejoined the Cardinals for good.